3-manifolds/SnapPy/doc-source/installing.rst

 Simply download `SnapPy.dmg
 <http://www.math.uic.edu/~t3m/SnapPy/SnapPy.dmg>`_ and copy SnapPy.app
 to the Applications folder.
 Double-click to start it, just like any other application.
-Works with both 10.4 or 10.5 and either Intel or PPC processors.
+Works with 10.4, 10.5, and 10.6 and either Intel or PPC processors.

 Windows